ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Get-Help Invoke-Command -examples`
 - `Invoke-Command -FilePath script.ps1 -ComputerName Server01`
 - `Invoke-Command -ComputerName Server01 -ScriptBlock { Get-Culture }`

+### Why I Used These Commands
+- `Get-Help` gave me real-world examples of how to structure remote execution commands.
+- `Invoke-Command -FilePath` allowed me to run full scripts remotely, which is powerful in enterprise settings.
+- `Invoke-Command -ScriptBlock` gave me a quick way to run inline commands on remote machines without needing a script file.

 ### Why This Matters
 - I learned how scripts can save time and reduce human error by automating repetitive tasks.